prashant-cr/COVID-19-Data-Scrapper/README.md

     docker build -t COVID-19-SCRAPPER .
 3) Now Run let's run the our index.js and scrape the data. docker run -p 8081:8081 COVID-19-SCRAPPER

+ ## Open ended questions

+ 1) How will this application on daily basis?
+ 2) Do we use this app as the api service which call and save the data or send the csv?